Dow plunges more than 1,100 points and marked its longest losing streak since 1974

 Investor Sentiment and the Flight to Safety

-Looking ahead, the market’s direction will depend largely on the actions of the Federal Reserve and key economic data.
-The central bank’s stance on interest rates will be critical in determining how markets respond in the near term.
-If inflation continues to rise or if the Fed signals further rate hikes, it could prolong the market’s struggles.
-On the other hand, if the Fed signals that it will take a more dovish approach to monetary policy, markets could see some relief.
+Worldwide, the future of how the market will proceed will solely rely on what the Federal Reserve is performing and on baseline economic measures.
+How the central bank is acting regarding interest rates will be absolutely vital in determining how markets will proceed on the short end.
+If inflation continues to gain momentum or if the Fed provides signals that rate hikes are imminent, it will continue to push the market to struggle.
+On the other hand, if the Fed signals that it is going to turn dovish in policy, then markets would feel some relief.

 Conclusion